2024

 • Allow any employee to join the book club.

-Book clubs are a great way to socialize and develop strong relationships among employees.
+Book clubs are a great way to socialize and develop strong employee relationships.

-It also fosters a healthy learning environment and develops language skills, listening skills, and enhances knowledge.
+It fosters a healthy learning environment, develops language and listening skills, and enhances knowledge.

 25. Board Game Tournaments

-Board game tournaments is held with Scrabble, Chess, Monopoly, etc.
+Board game tournaments are held with Scrabble, Chess, Monopoly, etc.

 • Buy different board games and ask employees which board game they’d like a tournament on.